spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 #### Registering the Readily Available Application

-The Maven/Docker artifacts of the `http-transformer` application are readily available in both the `Kafka` and `RabbitMQ` binders.
+The Maven and Docker artifacts of the `http-transformer` application are readily available in both the `Kafka` and `RabbitMQ` binders.

 The following listing describes a Maven artifact with a Kafka binder: